 Afterwards, the sync relation is created and sent to the target device:

-In most cases, the target device will signal its user that a new sync relation became available.
+The newly created relation will remain in the pending state until it is confirmed on the target device.
+Depending on that device's configuration, the confirmation may occur automatically or require user interaction.
 As soon as the relation is confirmed on the target device, the sync relation will automatically operate in the background.

 If an application requests access to content from GeneralSync, you might see a dialog similar to this one:

 It features the application name (as transmitted by the application, GeneralSync does not validate the name in any way) and the type of the content requested, in this case, a calendar.

 You are then prompted to select suitable content to grant the application access to.
 By using the plus button on the top of the list, you can easily create new a new instance of the requested type (in this case, for example, a new calendar).

 After clicking Grant access the application will be permitted to read and, if available, write any part of the content.